Do you love kids and love to write?

 - Do you have any qualifications or education that relate to babysitting?

-- Please provide 2 - 5 examples of your writing (links online or attached documents are fine).
+- Please provide 2 - 5 examples of your writing online.

 Due to the volume of submissions we receive, we cannot guarantee everyone will get a reply, but the more information you provide, the better chance you will have.